jd-stacey/observatory-automation/automation/T2 Automation Guide (Users).md

 Notes:
 - Filter options: L=Lum, B=Blue, G=Green, R=Sloan-r, C=Clear, I=Sloan-i, H=H-alpha
+- Focuser position: The focuser position will automatically change based on the filter selected and pre-defined values in `config\devices.yaml` (under focuser['focus_positions']), you may need to manually alter the focuser position based on seeing conditions.
 - Parking: The telescope will automatically slew back to home position at the end of the session, using the `--no-park` argument will leave it at its observing position (covers will still close and camera coolers will be turned off).
 - Twilight: the telescope will automatically stop taking images once the target becomes unobservable due to either falling below 30° altitude or due to the Sun's position.
 Using `--ignore-twilight` will ignore the Sun's position and it will continue imaging indefinitely as long as the target remains above 30° altitude (regardless of the time of day or whether the dome is open or closed).
 #### Examples